Zeeshan138063/PDFtoXML/Order_Input/README.txt

 This script does the following:
-1. Instantiates an object: "Order"  for each .pdf file in .\\Orders\\ , which contains associated objects: "Page", and "Line".
+1. Instantiates an object: "Order"  for each .pdf file in pdftoxml\\Orders\\ , which contains associated objects: "Page", and "Line".

 2. Parses each file, and identifies relevant bits of text using regular expressions, then stores the text into different object/instance variables (attributes).
 	ex: